GitHubHvk/linux-tutorial/Commands.md

   - shows absolute pass of the process.
 - shift+p
   - sort the processes by PID.
+-  q
+  -  to quit the output

 ***

 # htop

 this is like `top` command but is more graphical. first you should install it by executing command `apt install htop`.

+**HINT:** to sort result of this command you can click on the desired title in the output table, and sort it as descending or ascending.  this option is also available in output of `top` command.